Anirudh Thapa - Training in Europe at a young age helps you learn quickly | Goal.com

 A lot of credit for Thapa's rise in stature over the years lies with the All India Football Federation's (AIFF) Elite Academy which identified his talent and gave him an opportunity to fulfill it.
 Thapa was also sent on a three-month long training stint to Ligue 1 side FC Metz which he feels has been highly beneficial in his growth.

-Thapa explains the challenges he had to face when he first moved to the AIFF Elite Academy from the St. Stephens School in Dehradun when he was 14 years old.
+Thapa explains the challenges he had to face when he first moved to the AIFF Elite Academy from the St. Stephens School in Chandigarh when he was 14 years old.

 "When I joined AIFF Academy, I was just 14 and I had come from St.Stephen’s.
 The players there were all really advanced.
 I had a good coach at St.Stephen's but I never really had the quality players around me whom I found at the AIFF Academy to challenge myself," Thapa told Goal .